 A household audience measures homes, not people.
 So technically, "Channel 6 News at 6:00" is on in 15% of homes —one person might be watching in one home, four in another.
 The household measurement doesn't take into account that difference.

 The share is an estimate of the percentage of how many households using television are watching the program.
 If "Channel 6 News at 6:00" has a market share of 30, that means 30% of the homes watching TV at 6 o'clock are watching that newscast.
 This number eliminates those cooking supper, at the movies or doing anything else.
 As a result, the share will always be higher than the rating.
 That's because the pie has been made smaller by taking away homes not watching TV.

 Track a Program's Demographics

-It is where you will start seeing numbers for people rather than homes.
+This is where you will start seeing numbers of people rather than homes.
 A Nielsen report is divided into a long list of age groups.
 While it may be tiresome to compare the numbers between women ages 18-34 versus men ages 25-54, these are the numbers that matter most to advertisers.